Afanc/colorizing_things/README.md

 3. Adversial hinge loss: This loss has been proposed by the [Self Attention GAN (SAGAN)](https://arxiv.org/pdf/1805.08318.pdf) paper.
 It works well with self attention layers.

-### Final approach :
+### Final Architecture:

 ## Results:

-Results below are quite correct.
-Sometimes the model still failed to generate the correct colors.
-But it produces usually
+Results from our latest architecture (shown below) are quite correct.
+Sometimes the model still failed to generate the correct colors, but it produces coherent results.
 ![Final1](imgs/_fakes_epoch_1_iteration_10500.png)
 ![Final2](imgs/_fakes_epoch_1_iteration_11000.png)
 ![Final3](imgs/_fakes_epoch_1_iteration_12000.png)